HartfordMarch 10, 2017

 One terrible day in about 1736, a young boy’s life was changed forever.
 The boy was named Broteer.
 He lived in Dukandarra in West Africa (probably in the area today called Ghana.)
 His father was a leader of his village.

-Captain Mumford took Venture to Fishers Island to work on his farm.
+Venture was taken to the Mumford’s farm on Fishers Island.
 Though just a boy, Venture had to work hard.
 He was not paid for his work.
-He was considered his master’s property, like a cow or a plow.
+If he did not do the work, he was punished.
+He was considered his master’s property, like a cow or a coat.
 He worked with about a dozen other enslaved people.
 They worked on a large farm that raised sheep and dairy cows.

 Venture grew to be a young man.
 He married Meg.
 Meg was also enslaved.
 Venture tried to run away to freedom.
-But Mumford put a notice in the newspaper.
+But his enslaver, Captain Mumford, put a notice in the newspaper.
 The notice described Venture as “a very tall fellow” with “thick square shoulders.”
-Venture decided to return to Mumford.
+Venture decided to return to his wife.

 Soon after Venture and Meg had a daughter named Hannah.
 As the daughter of enslaved people, Hannah was enslaved, too.
 Mumford sold Venture to Thomas Stanton.
 His new master lived in Stonington, Connecticut.
 Venture was separated from his family.
 Slave owners often separated enslaved families.
 This was cruel.